HXG Workshop: Economical Aquaponics

 Aquaponics is the symbiotic growing of plants and fish in a re-circulating environment.
 Users simply feed the small fish, and their nutrient-rich water is pumped into a grow bed.
 The grow bed serves as a filtration system, where the plants absorb nutrients from the water.
 The recharged, oxygenated water is then returned to the fish tank and the cycle repeats itself over and over again.
 An aquaponic system uses 90 to 95% less water than a traditional in-ground garden and eliminates the need for chemical fertilizers.
 Participants will learn to reduce their water footprint and put their newly learned skills to the test!

 Advanced registration is required.
-Registration begins on Tuesday, December 26, 2017, and closes at 2 p.m. on Friday, January 12, 2018, or when all spaces are filled.
+Registration begins on Tuesday, September 17, 2019, and closes at 2 p.m. on Friday, October 4, 2019, or when all spaces are filled.
 Call (808) 748-5315 or email email@example.com to register.
-BWS security requires full name and address of all participants.
+BWS security and workshop registration requires submittal of participant’s full name, home address, phone number, and email address where applicable.